 4. Bones Coffee Company

 For those of you who are fans of flavored coffees, this may be the company for you.
-Founded out of Cape Coral, Florida, Bones Coffee Company offers the standard light, medium, and dark roasts like most other companies, but where they really shine is their veritable smörgåsbord of flavors that their coffees come in.
+Founded out of Cape Coral, Florida, Bones Coffee Company offers the standard light, medium, and dark roasts like most other companies, but where they really shine is the veritable smörgåsbord of flavors that their coffees come in.
 The designs on their merchandise are certainly a lot of fun too.
-Bones offers some pretty standard coffee flavors offered by a lot of other coffee shops, such as French Vanilla, Irish Cream, and various coconut flavors, but there are also some pretty out there flavors that they offer.
-Such flavors include White Russian, S’mores, Pistachio, Strawberry Cheesecake, Peanut Butter and Jelly, and so many more!
+Bones offers some pretty standard coffee flavors offered by a lot of other coffee shops, such as French Vanilla, Irish Cream, Dark Chocolate, and various coconut flavors, but there are also some pretty out there flavors that they offer.
+Such flavors include White Russian, S’mores, Maple Bacon, Strawberry Cheesecake, Peanut Butter and Jelly, and so many more!
 On top of all of this, they still offer some single origin roasts from five (5) different countries if that’s what you prefer!
 No matter what your taste in coffee is, I’m sure Bones has something for you.

 Known as “the coffee that won the West”, Arbuckles’ certainly has the history along with a quality product that comes with it.
 Founded all the way back in 1859 by brothers John and Charles Arbuckle, they were the first to start selling bags of roasted coffee beans to their customers, since before then, any coffeehouses that sold beans just sold them raw so their customers could roast them at home.
-Almost immediately after its founding, the Arbuckles’ Ariosa Blend with its signature peppermint stick packaged in immediately became the coffee of choice among cowboys on the frontier, so much so that it’s come to be known as the Original Cowboy Coffee.
+Almost immediately after the company’s founding, the Arbuckles’ Ariosa Blend with its signature peppermint stick packaged in became the coffee of choice among cowboys on the frontier, so much so that it’s come to be known as the Original Cowboy Coffee.
 Since then, Arbuckles’ has continued to put out its signature coffee blends and has even started to expand their options with various flavored blends, single-serve K-Cups, and even a varied selection of teas!
-So in short, those of you who want a little taste of history along with nice cup of coffee should check out Arbuckles’.
+So in short, those of you who want a little taste of history along with a nice cup of coffee should check out Arbuckles’.

 So there it is!
 There are five (5) coffee companies that you might not have heard of and absolutely deserve more support!
 No matter what your taste in coffee is or how you like to make your coffee, I’m sure at least one of these coffee companies will provide you with the satisfaction to your craving.
 In any case, I hope you enjoyed reading today’s post.
 It is so good to be back, and I can’t wait to share more awesome content with you gents!
 Please be sure to share the post, follow the blog, and follow The Young Gentleman’s Guide on Facebook and Instagram.
 And on that note, this is Max from The Young Gentleman’s Guide, and I’ll see you next time!